Away's first personalization experience — adopted on ~20% of luggage and handbag orders, then shut down when production couldn't keep up.

 Away sold luggage and travel goods as fixed products with no way to make them your own.
-Personalization — monogramming, engraving, custom colors — was a known purchase driver for the category, but the capability didn't exist.
+Personalization — monogramming, engraving, custom colors — was a known purchase driver in the category, but the capability didn't exist.
+I was brought in as the sole designer to build it.

 Mobile also became an opportunity to push the brand expression further.
 I focused on crafting transitions and micro-animations that made each customization choice feel considered — color selections that bled in with purpose, monogram characters that settled into place rather than just appearing.